jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 The ability for method invocations to go in both directions is the secret sauce that most Go newcomers are looking for when they ask about inheritance, and struct embedding with basic forwarding does not fill the void, but the trait pattern can.

 There are some things worth keeping in mind.
 Firstly, Go lacks contravariance, meaning the general rule that functions should accept interface values and return concrete types doesn't work here. `NewEnglishSpeaker` needs to return `Speaker` if it is to be passed as the `makeSpeaker` argument.
 This isn't a huge deal: you can always just make a separate function for that.
+Don't forget that we don't always need to inject the trait into the constructor: If we're only dealing with english speakers, we could directory use `p.Speaker = NewEnglishSpeaker(p)`

 Another thing to note is that our person constructor is a little weird: